 Platia Ammos

 In the northern part of the island is Platia Ammos beach, which many consider to be the best exotic beach in Ithaca.
-As its name suggests, the beach is wide with fine white sand and its waters are crystal clear and clear.
+As its name suggests, the beach is wide with fine white sand, and its waters are crystal clear and clear.
 Access is only by sea with a boat from Vathi.
-It is completely unorganized and in summer, especially in August, it is filled with boats, sailing boats and yachts.
+It is completely unorganized, and in summer, especially in August, it is filled with boats, sailing boats, and yachts.

-What to do in Ithaca
+Things to do in Ithaca, Greece

 Vathi